Books I've Read

 One thing I like about this book is that it contains both the original conversations that the author had with people in the field, and also commentary on it.
 Having this mix of raw primary data and also an opinionated take on it made this very engaging.

 I believe this is a dandy and cushy introduction to game theory.
-This book is great if you've never thought of game theory and were intrigued by high-school maths.
+This book is great if you've never heard of game theory and generally enjoyed high-school maths.

 Personally none of the concepts stuck since I don't study or apply it regularly, but it has some fun little tricks in there if you want something to bring up at a party (one not comprised of computer scientists and statisticians of course!).